 I thank the right hon.
 Lady for her questions.
 She will know—I have said this at the Dispatch Box before—that we estimate about 900 people of national security interest left the UK at some point to join terrorist groups in Syria and Iraq.
 We estimate that about 40% have returned and approximately 20% have died in the region.
 Of those who have returned, in every case we know of they have been investigated.
 Where there is enough evidence, they have been prosecuted for their actions.

 The right hon.
-Lady will also understand that the part of the world they are in is a very lawless and dangerous place, so it is not always possible—in fact, it is incredibly difficult—to gather evidence of their activities that could be used to try to have a successful prosecution, either in the UK or in the other countries with whom we work closely.
+Lady will also understand that the part of the world they are in is a very lawless and dangerous place, so it is not always possible—in fact, it is incredibly difficult—to gather evidence of their activities that could be used to try to have a successful prosecution, either in the UK or in the other countries with which we work closely.
 If we have evidence, we can help to bring about prosecutions either at home or with our allies.
 In each case, we work carefully with them.
 It is always the case that the preferred outcome is always one of justice, where there is evidence and we can be sure that there can be proper legal proceedings and proper hearings.
 Our preference in many of cases is to see if more people can be tried in the region.
 As I mentioned earlier to my right hon. and learned Friend the Member for Rushcliffe (Mr Clarke), we are working with a number of other countries to see if more work can be done together.
-Sadly, this challenge is not unique to the UK, but is shared across many countries including our European friends.
+Sadly, this challenge is not unique to the UK but is shared across many countries including our European friends.